 Kate Cousens is a true Communications specialist.
 She has spent the past two decades in the field of Public Relations and Corporate Communications.
 She has worked with some of the biggest brands.
-And the list includes The Environment Agency, McDonalds and Eddie Stobart.
-She now uses her industry insight to help others as ‘The Comms Coach’, and provides a shining light to help other women in the industry achieve their potential through her blog: ‘Ladder Climbing in High Heels’.
-Kate has kindly taken some time out of her busy schedule to discuss, amongst other things with us, What is Communication? and give insight into why communication skills are so important in the corporate environment.
+And the list includes The Environment Agency, McDonald’s and Eddie Stobart.
+She now uses her industry insight to help others as ‘The Comms Coach’.
+She is also a shining light for other women in the industry.
+He helps them achieve their potential through her blog: ‘Ladder Climbing in High Heels’.
+Kate took some time out of her busy schedule to discuss, amongst other things with us, What is Communication?
+And give insight into why communication skills are so important in the corporate environment.

 Q: Please Tell Us a Little About You, What You’ve Achieved, and Where You Are in Life Right Now.

 Kate Cousens: I have worked in the field of Corporate Communications for the past 18 years after graduating with a degree in Media Studies & Human Resource Management.
-These two subjects aren’t conventionally put together, but I have always had an interest in business and the psychology of people.
+These two subjects conventionally do not belong together.
+But I have always had an interest in business and the psychology of people.

-Looking back now it was the perfect combination to equip me for my career where I have spent time working in both the private and public sector.
-I spent 10 years working in Government Communications, primarily for the Environment Agency where I led the media and public response to a number of high profile floods.
-This taught me a great deal about how effective communications can have a significant impact on how trusted an organisation is during a crisis.
+Looking back now, it was the perfect combination.
+It equipped me for my career in both the private and public sectors.
+I spent ten years working in Government Communications.
+Primarily for the Environment Agency, where I led the media and public response to several high profile floods.
+This taught me a great deal.
+In particular, how effective communications can have a significant impact on how others trust an organisation during a crisis.

-As The Comms Coach, I combine my profession with my passion, working with a mixture of corporate clients, charities and solopreneurs helping them to build their reputation through strong and impactful communications, both in business and personally.
+As The Comms Coach, I combine my profession with my passion.
+I work with a mixture of corporate clients, charities and solopreneurs.
+I help them build their reputation through strong and impactful communications, both in business and personally.

-Outside of work I am busy with family life as a Mum and Step-Mum to three children aged between 8 and 11.
+Outside of work, I am busy with family life.
+I am a Mum and Step-Mum to three children, aged between 8 and 11.

 Q: What Makes You an Expert to Talk About Communication Skills?

-KC: Aside from my qualifications and experience leading corporate communications, over the years, I worked as a trusted advisor to a number of high profile stakeholders and leaders, supporting them with their personal impact.
-I spent a number of years learning about how someone personally communicates through their tone of voice and body language.
-And how the tone or body signals make a big difference to the way people are perceived and how an audience will feel before they think.
+KC: Aside from my qualifications and experience in corporate communications, I worked as an advisor to high profile leaders.
+My primary role was to support them with their impact through communication.
+I spent years learning how people communicate through their voice and body language.
+And how the tone or body signals make a big difference in how the audience subconsciously perceives them.

 The main reason I got interested in this area of communication was due to my own journey with it.
-In the corporate environment, I came across the concept of ‘gravitas’ which is used to describe the way an effective leader holds themselves to engender feelings of respect.
-As a petite female, I personally struggled with this concept and how I could display more gravitas in the workplace – to me it appeared that the men I worked with had an advantage of greater gravitas due to their height and size!
+In the corporate environment, I came across the concept of ‘gravitas’.
+This is used to describe how an effective leader holds themselves to engender feelings of respect.
+As a petite female, I struggled with this concept.
+In particular, how I could display more gravitas in the workplace.
+To me, it appeared that the men had an advantage of more considerable gravitas due to their physical size!

-I learned that there were certain things I could do through adapting my communication skills to display greater gravitas and have more of an impact when leading larger groups or addressing senior stakeholders.
-There is power in how you communicate and whilst what you say is important, how you say it makes all of the difference between a message effectively landing with an audience or not.
-Politicians are experts at this – they know the power of a good sound bite!
-Less is generally more when it comes to what you are saying…you want to hold an audience’s attention with short, sharp nuggets of interesting information delivered in a way that uses your voice in full.
-Simple things like ending your words properly and breathing in the right places are key to getting your point over effectively.
+I learned that there were certain things I could do through adapting my communication skills to display more considerable gravitas.
+And I could have more of an impact when leading larger groups or addressing senior stakeholders.
+There is power in how you communicate.
+What you say is important.
+But how you say it makes all of the difference between a message effectively landing with an audience or not.
+Politicians are experts at this.
+They know the power of a good sound bite!
+Less is generally more when it comes to what you are saying.
+You want to hold an audience’s attention with short, sharp nuggets of interesting information.
+And you should deliver in a way that uses your voice in full.
+Simple things like ending your words correctly and breathing in the right places are key.
+They get your point over effectively.

-And it isn’t just verbal communication, I also learnt a great deal about how I walked into rooms and how I sat in meetings would impact whether I was seen and heard or not.
-The personal development I had borrowed learnings from the world of acting, and once you know some of the basics, there are many simple tweaks an individual can make to have greater influence and gravitas.
-I find this area of my work really interesting and love helping people to improve their communication skills, particularly women who are perhaps where I was a decade or so ago.
+And it isn’t just verbal communication.
+I also learnt a great deal about how I walked into rooms.
+And how I sat in meetings.
+All would impact whether I was seen and heard or not.
+I borrowed some of the personal development and lessons from the world of acting.
+And once you know some of the basics, there are many simple tweaks you can make to have more considerable gravitas.
+I find this area of my work really interesting.
+And love helping people to improve their communication skills.
+In particular, women who are perhaps where I was a decade or so ago.

 KC: Communications is the lifeblood of every business, both to external audiences and internally.
 No organisation can build a good reputation, succeed or progress without communicating who it is and what they do.
-Nowadays with so much information thrown at people via the many and varied social media channels, cutting through the noise is vital if you want to effectively get a message across.
-Communicating with customers and stakeholders helps to build rapport and trust, encouraging them to come back time and again.
-On an employee level, all tasks require communication in order to delegate responsibilities successfully.
+Nowadays, with so much information thrown at people via numerous channels, cutting through the noise is vital.
+At least if you want to get a message across effectively.
+Communicating with customers and stakeholders helps to build rapport and trust.
+And that encourages them to come back time and again.
+On an employee level, all tasks require communication to delegate responsibilities successfully.
 If team leaders miscommunicate actions or employees do not understand concepts well, you are going to waste time.
 And that can affect morale.

 Q: What Role Does an HR Director/Manager Play in Communication?

-KC: The HR leader plays a critical role in communication, ensuring that the employee has just the right amount of information they need in order to do their job and understand the wider corporate objectives and vision of the organisation.
-They can also hold the leadership team to account and ensure that as individuals they are all equipped to communicate effectively.
-In larger organisations, leaders are at every level of the business and therefore HR Managers need to be able to spot the ones who might need more support with their communication skills in order to get the best out of the team they are leading.
+KC: The HR leader plays a critical role in communication.
+That includes ensuring that the employee has the right information they need to do their job.
+And also that they understand the broader corporate objectives and vision.
+They also hold the leadership team to account.
+That is after they equip the leaders to communicate effectively.
+In larger organisations, leaders are at every level.
+Therefore HR Managers need to spot those who need support with their communication skills.
+That is to get the best out of the teams they are leading.

 Q: Which ‘Streams’ of Communication Skills Should HR Directors and Managers Be Concerned About?
 For Example, Communicating to Employees Might Be One ‘Stream’.

-KC: In my experience HR professionals have a keen interest in communications which is no wonder considering the positive impact it can have on employees when done well.
-There are various streams of communications which they will be interested in – most obviously internally there is communicating with employees, who may be segmented by hierarchy, geography or function.
+KC: In my experience, HR professionals have a keen interest in communications.
+And that is no wonder considering the positive impact it can have on employees when done well.
+There are various streams of communications which they will be interested in.
+Most obviously internally, communicating with employees, who you may segment by hierarchy, geography or function.

-In terms of hierarchy, ensuring the leaders of the organisation are well equipped with strong communications skills is extremely important as it is through effective line management that things get done.
+In terms of hierarchy, ensuring the leaders of the organisation are well equipped with strong communications skills is extremely important.
+As it is through effective line management that things get done.
 The leaders lead, manage and motivate employees.

-Leaders have a critical role to play in cascading information down the organisation from the top, ensuring the vision and values are shared and understood by all employees.
-Social media has extended into the corporate world as well, with popular apps like Yammer playing a role in improving the informal communications between employees and leaders.
+Leaders have a critical role to play in cascading information down the organisation from the top.
+They ensure the vision and values are shared and understood by all employees.
+Social media has extended into the corporate world as well.
+Apps like Yammer are playing a role in improving the informal communications between employees and leaders.

-Externally they will have a keen interest in how potential employees might perceive the organisation and will want to ensure that any communications put out reinforces them as an employer of choice.
-They will be concerned with the organisation’s external reputation and, like the Corporate Communications function, will want to ensure that any risks are well managed to avoid negative publicity on the employer brand.
+Externally they will have a keen interest in how potential employees might perceive the organisation.
+And will want to ensure that any communications put out reinforces them as an employer of choice.
+They should be concerned with the organisation’s external reputation.
+And, like the Corporate Communications function, should manage well any risks to avoid negative publicity on the brand.

 Q: We Might Confuse Communication Skills with PR or People Engagement.
 How Are They the Same or Different?

 KC: There are many models of communication which have been developed by theorists over the years.
-The simplest is the Shannon-Weaver model developed in 1949 by two engineers working for Bell Telephone Labs in the US which is referred to as the ‘mother of all models’ and is based on the functionality of radio and telephone technology.
+The simplest is the Shannon-Weaver model.
+It was developed in 1949 by two engineers working for Bell Telephone Labs in the US.
+The model is often referred to as the ‘mother of all models’.
+It is based on the functionality of radio and telephone technology.
 The original model of Shannon and Weaver has five elements: information source, transmitter, channel, receiver, and destination.
-It formed the basis of Communication studies for several years although was criticised for not allowing for differing purposes, interpretations or different levels of power in relationships.
+It formed the basis of Communication studies for several years.
+However, it has been criticised for not allowing for differing purposes, interpretations or different levels of power in relationships.

-The model was developed further by Schramm later in the 1950’s where he suggested that communication is a two-way process where both sender and receiver take turns to receive a message.
-It also recognises that there are certain points in the process where the message can be open to different interpretation and that there is the potential for noise to interfere with how it is received.
+The model was developed further by Schramm later in the 1950s.
+He suggested that communication is a two-way process where both sender and receiver take turns to receive a message.
+It also recognises that there are specific points in the process where the message can be open to different interpretation.
+And that there is the potential for noise to interfere with how it is received.

-The main thing to remember with any models of communication is that theories are great but when humans are involved there is never going to be a mathematical or systematic approach because human connection doesn’t work that way.
+The main thing to remember with any models of communication is that theories are great.
+However, when humans are involved, there is never going to be a mathematical or systematic approach.
+That is because the human connection doesn’t work that way.

 Q: What Mistakes Do You See Companies Make When They Communicate to Each Stream?

-KC: It is essential that organisations have a consistent approach across all channels, both internally and externally, ensuring that employees are informed about significant business decisions and announcements before they are communicated externally.
-The worst mistake an organisation can make is to allow the public to be informed about something important before employees are aware.
+KC: Organisations must have a consistent approach across all channels.
+That is both internally and externally.
+They should ensure that employees are informed about significant business decisions and announcements before they are communicated externally.
+The worst mistake an organisation can make is to inform the public about something important before employees.
 This can make them feel under-valued and breeds mistrust.

 Q: What’s the Cost of Good and Bad Communication Skills?